ossdhaval/mysite/source/while-coding/IAM/OAuth2_oidc_notes.md

    identifier to use at the authorization server and the client metadata values registered for the client.

+   There are two separate SPECs for dynamic client registration.
+One from [OAuth](https://datatracker.ietf.org/doc/html/rfc7591) and another from [openid connect](https://openid.net/specs/openid-connect-registration-1_0.html).
+Both must be complimenting  each other somehow.

 ## other references
 - https://github.com/zmartzone/mod_auth_openidc/blob/master/auth_openidc.conf
 - https://curity.io/resources/learn/openid-connect-understanding-dcr/